 Why should I delete temporary files?

-Low disk space makes your computer perform worse.
-Insufficient space will make programs run slowly, increase load times, risk 100% disk usage, and trigger an endless series of error messages and alerts.
+You should regularly delete temporary files to free up space, speed up your computer, and reduce performance issues.
+Insufficient space makes programs run slowly, increases load times, risks 100% disk usage, and can trigger an endless series of error messages and alerts.

 For example, when your computer is low on RAM (random access memory), Windows creates a “paging file” on your drive that works as additional RAM.
 But if your hard drive doesn’t have enough space, Windows can’t create more — and your computer’s performance will suffer until you free up space or upgrade your RAM.